Thanh Thảo (singer)

 Phạm Trịnh Phương Thảo, also known by the stage name Thanh Thảo (8 March 1977), is a female Vietnamese singer and actress.
 Her best known song is Búp bê đẹp xinh (The Beautiful Doll) 2002.
 Her stage name Thanh Thao was chosen so as to not be mistaken with singer Phuong Thao.
 Beside being a singer, she used to be the chairman of Music Box Entertainment managing Tu Minh Huy, Ngo Kien Huy, Ngan Khanh, Nam Cuong, Justin Nguyen, Gia Han, Sa Khang, P&P band, Thuy Anh etc. After the law court with Thuy Vinh, in April 2011 she established new company named Thanh Thao Production.
 BE A STAR was a new product to search for new talents, like Ngo Kien Huy who was discovered in Vuon Toi Ngoi Sao produced by Music Box previously.

 Family background

-Thanh Thao was born in a poor family and her health was unstable.
-Her family had to sell everything to have more money to afford medical treatment and school fee for her and sibling.
+Thanh Thao was born in Ho Chi Minh City.

 Starting in secondary school, every summer break, she always searched for job to help her parents.
 When in Hung Vuong High School, she exposed her singing talent through many activities.

-She was suspected to be in a relationship with Duc Tri, Quang Dung and used to engage with Roderick Haire – CEO of AIA Vietnam.
-Apparently, she is unmarried and lives in Ho Chi Minh City.
 Her sibling is Thuy Anh who is also a singer.